khurrumsaleem/pynuctran/README.md

 # PyNUCTRAN
 ## A Python Library for Stochastic Nuclear Transmutation Solver.

-Initially developed, designed and proposed by M. R. Omar for the purpose of simulating various nuclear transmutations such as decays, fissions as well as neutron absorptions.
-PyNUCTRAN helps physicists to avoid cumbersome numerical issues of solving the nuclide depletion equations (also known as the Bateman's equations).
-These issues include the stiffness of the Batemans equations due to complex decay chain.
-To date, there are many numerical depletion solvers available such as CRAM, TTM etc.  Interestingly, the designed stochastic solver is easier to code, alas, it consumes computational power.
-Fortunately, thanks to the current computing technology progress, such that the computational resource is not a problem anymore.
-Future research involves parallelizing PyNUCTRAN to reduce CPU time to further boost the computing speed.
+PyNUCTRAN is a Python library created by M. R. Omar for simulating various nuclear transmutations such as decays, fissions, and neutron absorptions.
+The code helps physicists avoid cumbersome numerical issues of solving the nuclide depletion equations (also known as the Bateman's equations).
+These issues include the stiffness of the Batemans equations due to the complex decay chain problems.
+To date, there are many numerical depletion solvers available such as CRAM, TTM etc.  Interestingly, the proposed stochastic solver is simple to code, but it consumes computational power.
+Thanks to the current computing technology progress, the computational resource is not a problem anymore.
+Future research involves parallelizing PyNUCTRAN to reduce CPU time, thus further boosting the computing speed.

 ## Features